handshake-org/handshake-org.github.io/src/guides/wallet.md

 ### Set the network option

-You have three choices when setting your `hsd` node's network.
+You have four choices when setting your `hsd` node's network.
 The `hs-client` CLI tools also require this option be set for them to know the port with which to connect to your `hsd` node.

-* `regtest` Best for local development work.
+* `regtest` For local development work.
+* `simnet` For testing your own network.
 * `testnet` Closest simulation to mainnet.
 Supported by a network of nodes run by other devs.
 * `mainnet` Live production.